cacheMon/io-tracer/README.md

 Analysis folder example is in the `result` folder.

 ## TODO:
-- Precompile the BPF program so that i won't compile on script run
-- Implement limit
+- Measure the tracer overhead